Spencerx/obs-service-github_tarballs/README.rst

 Contributing
 ------------
+This is the git repository for `openSUSE\:Tools/obs-service-github_tarballs`_.
+The authoritative source is https://github.com/openSUSE/obs-service-github_tarballs.

 You can submit or ask for improvements using github's Pull Requests or Issues.
 If you're sending a patch, please make sure the testsuite is still running and also run flake8 on the files you've modified.
 It would be great if you could also modify this README file to describe new functionality and add tests.